Hazem-Atya/k8s-two-microservices-ex/README.md

   Every kubernetes resource is under an api version.

   Api version is a way to check if the manifest version is compatible with the cluster version or not.
-  We create this YAML file (copied from Kubernetes docs then edited): deployment.yaml

 * We can generate the previous yaml using this command <br>
   `kubectl create deployment ms-a --image=docker.io/laykidi/ms-a  --replicas=3 --port 3000 --dry-run=client -o yaml`